 - To make things easy, label all your containers containing creams, gels, and other materials.
 This will make you not scatter everything and know the exact location of different items.

 - Every salon and spa has lots of towels for various reasons.
 Before and after every client appointment you should sterilize each used towel.
-The best way to wash your towels is by separating them by colors and types.
+The best way to wash your towels is by separating them by color and type.
 Try to avoid products containing whiteners.
 They fade the original color along with bleaching them.
 Try to maintain the washing and cleaning process stated by the manufacturer.

 In Case of Accidents

-- To be safer during post-pandemic, if you get any cut, abrasions, or another injury seek medical help.
+- To be safer during post-pandemic, if you get any cuts, abrasions, or other injuries seek medical help.
 Try to wear gloves when doing any salon activity.